Application Guidelines for Global Leading Program for Social Design and Management (GSDM)

 - We may change application procedures according to circumstances, at which time we will notify relevant parties.

 - Student names, addresses, and other personal information acquired through applications will be used for 1) selection (processing application forms and actual selection), 2) announcement of selected candidates, and 3) enrollment procedures.
-Personal information will be used in tasks concerning 1) curriculum matters (including registration and course completion), 2) student support matters (including employment assistance, and course fee application exemptions) and 3) inquiry from the Ministry of Education, Culture, Sports, Science and Technology.
+Personal information will be used in tasks concerning 1) curriculum matters (including registration and course completion), 2) student support matters (including employment assistance, and course fee application exemptions) and 3) inquiry and survey from the Ministry of Education, Culture, Sports, Science and Technology Japan.

 - You may apply for another leading program at the same time as GSDM.
 Please note, however, that you cannot be enrolled in two leading programs.